VC8/gameoflife/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development purposes.
-See running for notes on how to run the application.
+See [Run the Application](#Run-the-Application) for notes on how to run the application.

 ```
 ~ git clone https://github.com/VC8/gameoflife.git